RubixML/ML/docs/extractors/api.md

 # Extractors
-Data Extractors help you import data from various source formats such as CSV, NDJSON, and SQL in an efficient way.
-They can be used to instantiate a new [Dataset](datasets/api.md) object by passing it to the `fromIterator()` method or they can be used on their own to iterate over a data table.
+Extractors are objects that help you import data from various source formats such as CSV, JSON, and NDJSON in an efficient way.
+They implement one of the standard PHP [Traversable](https://www.php.net/manual/en/class.traversable.php) interfaces and can be used to instantiate a new [Dataset](datasets/api.md) object by passing it to the `fromIterator()` method or they can be used on their own to iterate over a data table.

 **Examples**